 - a.
 Concerns relating to a CMS missionary on location should be addressed to the International Director. - b.
-Concerns relating to a CMS missionary on Home Assignment should be addressed to the relevant Branch Director (BD). - c.
+Concerns relating to a CMS missionary on Home Assignment should be addressed to the relevant Branch General Secretary (BGS). - c.
 Concerns relating to a Regional Mission Director (RMD), the Director of Training & Development (DTD), the CMS-A Finance Director, CMS-A appointed pastoral visitors, St Andrews Hall staff, CMS-A Office staff or volunteers, should be addressed to the International Director. - d.
-Concerns relating to a Branch staff or volunteers should be addressed to the relevant Branch Director. - e.
-Concerns relating to the Branch Director should be addressed to the Chairperson of the relevant Branch. - f.
+Concerns relating to a Branch staff or volunteers should be addressed to the relevant Branch General Secretary. - e.
+Concerns relating to the Branch General Secretary should be addressed to Chairperson of the relevant Branch. - f.
 Concerns relating to the International Director should be addressed to the Chairperson of the CMS-A Board. - g.
 Concerns relating to a Location Partner, although not subject to this code, should be addressed to the International Director, having initially consulted with the relevant RMD. - h.
-Concerns relating to the Chairperson of the CMS-A Board should be sent to the Deputy Chair of the CMS-A Board. - i.
+Concerns relating to the Chairperson of the CMS-A Board should be sent to the Deputy Chair of the CMS-A Board - i.
 Concerns relating to a member of the CMS-A Board should be sent to the Chairperson of the CMS-A Board. - j.
 Concerns relating to the Chairperson of a Branch should be sent to the Deputy Chair of the Branch. - k.
-Concerns relating to a member of a Branch Board/Council should be sent to the Chairperson of the Branch Board/Council. - 3.
-If you require independent advice, please contact Creating Safer Communities. (for contact details, see front page)
+Concerns relating to a member of a Branch Board/Council should be sent to the Chairperson of the Branch Board/Council.

-4. Making a Complaint
+Making a Complaint

 If you feel aggrieved by the behaviour of another person who is subject to a CMS Code of Conduct, you may report your grievance to the relevant authority within CMS as listed above.
 Such a report will be deemed to be a complaint.

 A complaint should constitute either a verbal communication, an email communication, or a written communication in a sealed envelope marked "private and confidential", that provides a clear account of the breach, with as many dates and details as you can recall.

 A verbal communication will be documented by the relevant authority and form the basis of the complaint.
+Refer to the CMS Complaint Procedure